ploomber/jupysql-plugin/README.md

-# jupysql_autocompletion
+# jupysql_plugin

-This is a Jupyterlab extension that provides autocompletion functionality for JupySQL.
+This is a Jupyterlab extension.

-It currently supports the most common SQL keywords.
+It currently supports autocompletion for the most common SQL keywords.
 Autocomplete suggestions are displayed when user presses tab while writing the keyword.

 ## Requirements